Skip to content

 • Map: The map itself, which is always in a specific coordinate system.

-• Layers: These provide data to be displayed on the map and must return data in the map's coordinate system to avoid errors from overlapping different projections.
+• Layers: These provide data to be displayed on the map and must return data in the map's coordinate system to avoid errors caused by mixing different coordinate systems.

 • Providers: Data sources for layers.
 If the data is in a different coordinate system, it can be converted using the ProjectingProvider.